Access to the service is free however certain transactions may attract a fee, see current fees and charges brochure.

-- For external transfers and BPAY transactions the maximum daily limit is $2,000.
+- For external transfers (including Osko Fast Payments and NPP Quick Payments) the maximum daily limit is $2,000.
 If you hold a security token you may request Police Bank to increase your daily limits to a maximum of $10,000 subject to the Security Token Terms and Conditions.

 - Transfers from S15/S21 accounts must not leave a balance in the S15/S21 account less than $5,000.

-- parental consent is required for members aged between twelve (12) years and sixteen (16) years; and
+- Parental consent is required for Members aged twelve (12) years and under.

 2.9 Internally transferred funds can be accessed by ATM, EFTPOS, or Member Cheque Book facilities immediately after transfer.